-- Don’t mow if you haven’t lightly raked the lawn and cleaned up the yard waste left over from the winter.
+- Don’t mow if you haven’t lightly raked the lawn and cleaned up the winter yard waste.

 In April, spring lawn care and treatment will begin in earnest.
-You’ll want to watch for green growth — and keep a close eye on thatch.
+You’ll want to watch for green growth and keep a close eye on thatch.
 Over the winter, dead grass, roots and other plant stems may have broken off and bound together.
-This creates a layer of impenetrable “thatch” that won’t allow water and nutrients in… or new grass growth to sprout freely.
+This creates a layer of impenetrable “thatch” that won’t allow water and nutrients in; it will also prevent new grass growth from sprouting freely.
 If your thatch is more than ¾ inch thick, you’ll either want to:

 - Aerate your soil: Remove plugs of grass and soil so that water and nutrients can gain access to your grass’ roots.